 The A6 links Derbyshire to Manchester and the M1 takes you south to Leicester and London or north to Sheffield and Leeds.

-80% of the population are within a two-hour drive - great for visiting friends, family, customers and suppliers.
+80% of the UK's population is within a two-hour drive - great for visiting friends, family, customers and suppliers.

 You can be in London in less than two hours and direct rail services connect Derby with many other destinations.
 Derby to Nottingham, Leicester or Birmingham takes only 30 minutes.

 East Midlands Airport is 15 miles from Derby and Birmingham International Airport is 50 miles from Derby.
 There are extensive air links to European and worldwide destinations from both airports.

 Lisa Payne joined the Trust in January 2018 from Chertsey, Surrey, where she was previously in a Band 7 role.